Compound finance is a decentralized lending and borrowing platform for cryptocurrencies.

 Everything is fully transparent and runs on smart contracts.
 You can see everything that has ever occurred and the amount which is lent and borrowed.

-BlockFi, for example, is run like traditional business using spreadsheets and custom software.
-From a user perspective it is similar to Compound in that you that you can lend and borrow.
+BlockFi, for example, is run like a traditional business using spreadsheets and custom software.
+From a user perspective, it is similar to Compound Finance in that you that you can lend and borrow.

 The biggest difference however is automation and transparency.

-In contrast to the full transparency offered by Compound, BlockFi is a black box: you can’t see what assets are backing the loans and you have to trust the team that they are not going to mess things up.
+In contrast to the full transparency offered by Compound crypto, BlockFi is a black box: you can’t see what assets are backing the loans and you have to trust the team that they are not going to mess things up.

-In a recent podcast, Compound Labs founder, Robert Leshner claims the main advantage is that Compound is auditable by anyone.
-“You will never get this level of comfort from a bank or crypto bank” he says.
+In a recent podcast, Compound Labs founder, Robert Leshner claims the main advantage is that Compound Finance is auditable by anyone.
+“You will never get this level of comfort from a bank or crypto bank,” he says.

 This, he claims, leads to radically different outcomes.
-It is safer to build your business on top of Compound than a system you don’t know where the money is or if the business is solvent.
+It is safer to build your business on top of Compound Finance.
+With a closed system, you don’t know where the money is or if the business is solvent.

-The main next step for Compound is to make it compatible with other blockchains beyond Ethereum.
-They hope to bridge with other chains such as Cosmos, Bitcoin and more.
+The main next step for Compound Finance is to make it compatible with other blockchains beyond Ethereum.
+They hope to bridge with other chains such as Cosmos, Bitcoin, and more.

 What is Compound Treasury

-Compound Treasury is a separate and new business being developed by Compound Labs to serve institutional clients.
-Remember Compound Labs has removed itself from the picture on the governance of the Compound protocol.
+Compound Treasury is a separate and new business that Compound Labs is developing to serve institutional clients.
+Remember Compound Labs has removed itself from the picture of the governance of the Compound Finance protocol.

-They are now just another team of developers building on top of Compound.
+They are now just another team of developers building on top of Compound Finance.

 As such, it is a simple dollar-in and dollar-out system with a fixed interest rate.